genia-dev/GeniA/README.md

 <TODO add tools icons here/>

-### How is Genia different from just using an LLM?
+### How is GeniA different from just using an LLM?

 Using tools that are taking actions in a live enviroment can be risky, you don't want to let the model run around and make his own decisions.... well, not just yet.

 we reimagine the way engineers are using LLMs. with ChatGPT you are asking the model for advice, and using chat, it guides you with the steps you need to take.

-the list of tools genia is familiar with will soon be THOUSANDS, but with the limited nature of the LLM context window and the cost per token, it makes most sense to only send the most relevant tools for the model to use.
+the list of tools GeniA is familiar with will soon be THOUSANDS, but with the limited nature of the LLM context window and the cost per token, it makes most sense to only send the most relevant tools for the model to use.

 so we invented a tool that finds tools!

 we leverage the power of vector dbs (FAISS by default) to look for the tools with the description that matches your intent best and send only those to the model

-### Genia is rapidly learning new tools!
+### GeniA is rapidly learning new tools!

-we use the power of the community to further enrich the tools, skills and best practices Genia is familiar with.
+we use the power of the community to further enrich the tools, skills and best practices GeniA is familiar with.

 you can mix and match any of them and create your own company specific tools, contribute back to the community to help others!

 ## So what's next on the roadmap?

-we use the power of the community to further enrich the tools, skills and best practices Genia is familiar with.
+we use the power of the community to further enrich the tools, skills and best practices GeniA is familiar with.

 RBAC